Workshops > Oil Painting Materials List

 AIMEE ERICKSON OIL PAINTING Materials List

 A successful painting can be made with two pigments or twenty.
 I often vary my palette depending on the subject and conditions.
-This list is a good basic set of colors for studio work.
-Of course you may bring other colors as well if you have them.
+This list is a good basic set of colors for studio work, but you don't have to have all of them, and you may bring others.

 Genuine Naples Yellow Light (Vasari)